DataSystemsGroupUT/dataeng/MongoDB.md

 ## When to consider MongoDB

-- When you  need high availability of data
+- When you don't need high availability of data
 - when you need fast and instant data recovery
 - when do not want to sustain schema migration costs